 - The institution will process your application and open your account

-How to open a savings account by visiting the bank:
+How to open a savings account offline?

 - To begin with, conduct extensive research about the different types of accounts offered by various banks